MicrosoftDocs/power-platform/power-virtual-agents/advanced-entities-greedy-slot-filling.md

 ---
 title: "Create and use entities in Power Virtual Agents"
-description: "Entities can be used to streamline bot conversations by allowing custom lists, information type mapping, and greedy slot filling."
+description: "Entities can be used to streamline bot conversations by allowing custom lists, information type mapping, and proactive slot filling."
 keywords: ""
 ms.date: 11/5/2019
 ms.service: